Home News Discography Biography The Byrd Guitar Company Other Guitars

 The genre defining album of the Power Metal movement.
 Fifth Angel is on its umpteenth world re-release and Byrd has never seen a cent from Epic.

-Considered by fans of melodic power metal to be an underground classic, the album that launched James Byrd's recording career is now in it's umpteenth world re-release and Byrd has never seen a cent from Epic.
+Considered by fans of melodic power metal to be a defining album of the genre, the album that launched James Byrd's recording career is now in it's umpteenth worldwide re-release from which Byrd has never seen a cent in royalties from Epic.

 The band Fifth Angel was created by Byrd in late 1983 and quickly snatched-up by California guitar-whiz promoter Mike Varney and signed to his label, Shrapnel Records.
 The album made it's debut on Shrapnel in late 1985 and garnered critical acclaim in the press, particularly in Europe.